Skip to main content

 Our packaging

-The compostable tray
+The recyclable tray

-The compostable sleeve
+The plant based sleeve

 The recyclable film

-There's always one!
 Unfortunately a compostable oven proof film doesn’t exist... yet.
 We are in touch with many different suppliers who are working hard to create such a product.
 As soon as it launches we are at the front of the queue.
 Until then, please wash the film and put it into your recycling.

 Our produce